-One of the most important aspects of sportsbetting that you really need to understand is how odds work in sport.
-This is pretty much the most important part if any bet, as these odds are what determine whether it is a bet that is actually worth making.
+One of the most important aspects of sportsbetting that you really need to understand everything about how odds work in sport.
+This is pretty much the most important part if any bet, as these odds are what determines whether it is a bet that is actually worth making.
 The amount that you can potentially win on any bet you make is determined by calculating the stake compared to the odds.

 What Exactly Are Odds?